syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-UWP.md

 PdfPen linePen = new PdfPen(new PdfColor(126, 151, 173), 0.70f);
 PointF startPoint = new PointF(0, result.Bounds.Bottom + 3);
 PointF endPoint = new PointF(graphics.ClientSize.Width, result.Bounds.Bottom + 3);
-//Draws a line at the bottom of the address graphics.DrawLine(linePen, startPoint, endPoint);
+//Draws a line at the bottom of the address. graphics.DrawLine(linePen, startPoint, endPoint);

 {% endhighlight %}